G-IQI – German Inpatient Quality Indicators. Version 5.2

 Format: 21,0 x 29,7 cm

-The German Inpatient Quality Indicators (G-IQI) are the most comprehensive system of quality indicators based on administrative data.
-G-IQI allow a disease-specific monitoring of inpatient care in acute care hospitals.
+The German Inpatient Quality Indicators (G-IQI) is the most comprehensive system of quality indicators based on administrative data.
+G-IQI allows a disease-specific monitoring of inpatient care in acute care hospitals.
 On the one hand, the indicators are designed to provide medically meaningful figures on hospital performance and outcomes for external users.
 On the other hand, the indicators serve as a tool for internal quality management and quality improvement in hospital care.
 The indicators may help hospitals to identify potential for improvement by comparing their own results with national figures.
 The indicators serve as triggers for peer reviews or morbidity and mortality conferences.
-Thus, the use of the indicators is essential to detect medical errors and to improve quality of care.
+Thus, the use of the indicators is essential to detect medical errors and to find potential for improvement.

 The national reference values of the indicators allow hospitals to assess their own results as compared to national figures.
 Beyond that, the national reference values provide a comprehensive analysis of inpatient care in German acute care hospitals.
 This analysis covers various figures, which are not published by any other statistics.
 Hence, the national reference values complement other systems of health care reporting.